 Luther Seminary biblical preaching faculty and guests provide teaching comments, paired with sermons that reflect the theme.
 All of the sermons were preached during Luther Seminary's daily worship in the Chapel of the Incarnation.

 Through Jan.
 2012, the Center offered subscriptions at this site.
-We have decided to suspend production of this resource for the foreseeable future.

 Please browse our collection of back issues.
 We hope they will bless you in your proclamation of the Word.

 In this introductory issue, you will hear Luther Seminary preaching professor David Lose reflect on the importance of giving one's very best to the preaching task.
 His comments are followed by three sermons that, in very different ways, reflect on preaching - from Barbara Brown Taylor, James Limburg, and David Lose.
 You will also get a preview of upcoming issues of In the Company of Preachers.
 This is a free download!
 Just add it to your shopping cart and check out.

 first edition of “In the Company of Preachers” explores the importance

 of opening a sermon well.
 These opening moments of a sermon are a

 critical time of first impressions: you have the opportunity to gain a

 hearing from your listeners, engage their imaginations, and enlist them

 Join Luther Seminary homiletics professors David Lose and Carol Miles as they explore how opening the sermon is distinct from simply introducing the sermon.